 Kimi Raikkonen broke the record for most Grand Prix starts in his final year at the pinnacle of motorsport, but did not set a record for the longest Formula 1 career in terms of time elapsed between his first and last race.

 Like Alonso, Raikkonen made his Formula 1 debut at the 2001 Australian Grand Prix.
 He made his final appearance at the 2021 Abu Dhabi Grand Prix.
-Raikkonen is the only driver in F1 history to have a gap of over 15 years between his first and last wins.
-His first was at the 2003 Malaysian Grand Prix, with his last coming at the 2018 United States Grand Prix.
+Raikkonen is currently the only driver in F1 history to have a gap of over 15 years between his first and last wins; though Lewis Hamilton and Fernando Alonso could both join Raikkonen’s exclusive club in 2023.
+Raikkonen’s first victory was at the 2003 Malaysian Grand Prix, with his last coming at the 2018 United States Grand Prix.

 Rubens Barrichello: 18 years, 8 months, 13 days